Economy of Bihar: Economy of Patna

 Patliputra was the largest city and headquarters of Patna district, Patna division, and Bihar state.
 It lies on the main line of the Eastern Central Railway and is well connected by road.
-It is estimated that the city has a population of 1.8 million people, and the district has a population of 5.6 million.
+According to estimates, the city has a population of 1.8 million people, and the district has a population of 5.6 million.

-Patna district alone contributes more than 27% of state's GDP of $120 Billion.
-The GDP of Patna is around $30 Billion.
+Patna district alone contributes more than 27% of the state's $120 billion GDP.
+The GDP of Patna is around $30 billion.